 The “oil” of the Spirit flows down from the Head and covers the Body of Christ:

-It is like the precious ointment upon the head, that ran down upon the beard, even Aaron’s beard: that went down to the skirts of his garments; (Psalms 133:2)
+It is like the precious oil upon the head, running down on the beard, the beard of Aaron, running down on the edge of his garments.
+(Psalms 133:2)